naka-lab/Serket/docs/tutorials/vae-gmm.md

 Where \\( D_{KL} \\) represents KL divergence and \\( \alpha \\) is the weight of KL divergence .
 This time we use \\( \alpha = 1 \\).
-As a result, the latent variables \\( \boldsymbol{z}_1 \\) of data classified into the same class by GMM have similar values, and the latent space suitable for the classification is learned.
+As a result, the latent variables \\( \boldsymbol{z}_1 \\) of the data classified into the same class by GMM have similar values, and the latent space suitable for the classification is learned.

 <div align="center">
 <img src="img/vae-gmm/vae-gmm.png" width="750px">